 Another option that some observers have suggested for reducing the potential impact of the SSBN(X) program on other Navy shipbuilding programs would be to fund the procurement of SSBN(X)s through a part of the DOD budget other than the Navy's shipbuilding account.
-There would be some precedent for such an arrangement: DOD sealift ships and Navy auxiliary ships are funded in the National Defense Sealift Fund (NDSF), a part of DOD's budget that is outside the Navy's budget, and most spending for ballistic missile defense (BMD) programs (including procurement-like activities) is funded through the defense-wide research and development account rather than through the research and development and procurement accounts of the individual military services.
+There would be some precedent for such an arrangement:

+- DOD sealift ships and Navy auxiliary ships are funded in the National Defense Sealift Fund (NDSF), a part of DOD's budget that is outside the Navy's shipbuilding budget (and also outside the procurement title of the DOD appropriations act). - Most spending for ballistic missile defense (BMD) programs (including procurement-like activities) is funded through the Defense-Wide research and development account rather than through the research and development and procurement accounts of the individual military services.